 Your policy should also communicate how employees should request a payroll advance.
 Be as specific as possible–include links and screenshots to avoid confusion.

-In your policy, include terms such as the amount of money an employee can request from their upcoming paycheck.
-Also, clarify where the funds will end up, whether in a separate paper check, in their bank account via direct deposit, or even applied to a bill directly.
+In your policy, include terms such as the amount of money an employee can request from their upcoming paycheck as well as the repayment terms or repayment plan.
+Also, clarify how and where the funds will be delivered, whether in a separate paper check, in their bank account via direct deposit, or even applied to a bill directly.

-Clarify whether you will take a lump sum from the next paycheck for repayment or the amount will be repaid in multiple installments via payroll deduction over the next few paychecks.
+Clarify whether you will deduct the full amount of the advance from the next paycheck for repayment or the amount will be repaid in multiple installments via payroll deduction over the next few paychecks.

 Decide how often employees can request an advance